-- Attenuation loss is lower at higher wavelengths and affected by absorption and scattering of light rays. - There are two types of detectors used at the receiving end to convert light into electrical energy (photo diodes): - PIN detectors less expensive, less sensitive - APD detectors Avalanche PhotoDiodes (long haul fiber systems) - ASK is commonly used to transmit digital data over optical fiber {referred to as intensity modulation}.
+- Attenuation loss is lower at higher wavelengths. - There are two types of detectors used at the receiving end to convert light into electrical energy (photo diodes): - PIN detectors less expensive, less sensitive - APD detectors - ASK is commonly used to transmit digital data over optical fiber {referred to as intensity modulation}.